 In another post, I wrote on What Makes Art ‘Good’? where I talk about the subjective feelings aroused from paintings and the travails of painting.

 You could, if you wanted, be like Damien Hirst or Jeff Koons and hire nameless assistants and sell ‘your work’ to super rich people.
 But I’m not sure if I’d consider that in anyway creative or fine art.

-Art is a very subjective thing though.
+So what is ‘real’ art?
+Art is a very subjective thing.
 So 99% of people might think a painting is total rubbish, but one person may fall totally in love with it and would pay anything to have it.

 Do people still buy art?

 There are of course many factors why people don’t spend their hard-earn money on art, but there are a lot of people who DO buy art.
 And not just to go with the couch.